Cognitive and Psychological Sciences

 The CoPsy department houses four specialized undergraduate concentrations (the equivalent of majors at other institutions).
 Each concentration represents a distinct path to the study of mind, brain, and behavior.

-Struggling to choose among the different concentration options?
+Interested in learning about the different concentration options?

 • Stop by advising office hours to discuss which option aligns most closely with your interests.